 Many master's degree programs in reading instruction include a research project in addition to core courses.
 Some examples of core classes include literacy learning and research, instructional strategies and literacy assessment, content area literacy and theories of reading.

 States govern the requirements for reading certification.
 A good starting point for certification as a reading instructor is the completion of a bachelor's degree program in education, which often includes a component that meets teacher certification requirements.
 Teachers who are already certified only need to pass a reading certification exam.

 A state master reading teacher certification is offered to candidates with a set number of years of experience as reading instructors.
 This certification is awarded after the completion of state-approved courses.
 Students who are interested in becoming reading specialists are encouraged to consult with their academic adviser on the certification requirements for reading instructors in the state in which they plan to teach.

-Payscale.com reports that the annual median salary for a master reading teacher working at an elementary school was approximately $40,760 in 2013.
-For the same year, middle school and high school master reading teachers earned an annual median salary of roughly $42,950 and $44,730, respectively.
+Payscale.com reports that salary ranged for a master reading teacher working at an elementary school earned from $33,752 to $80,883 a year in 2016.
+For the same year, high school master reading teachers earned between $36,353 and $79,165.

 Certified reading instructors usually have a bachelor's or master's degree, and a teaching certificate in addition to their specialization in reading.
 They can work at different levels of education, from elementary up to high school.
 Pay ranges depend on where the teacher works and his/her amount of teaching experience.